Washington lifts a series of restrictions on Cuba

 It also promises to increase the ability to process visa applications in Havana.

-The US will also remove the cap of $1,000 per quarter and per sender/recipient that has so far limited money transfers to Cuba, and will also allow money to be sent outside the family.
+The US will also eliminate the $1,000 per quarter and per sender/recipient cap that has so far limited money transfers to Cuba, and will allow money to be sent outside the family.

 This cap was set by former President Donald Trump, who took a series of actions against Cuba during his tenure.